Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Diffusion Baseline Details

 \subsection{Video Diffusion Transformers}

-Diffusion Transformer based video generation models are the most prominent so-called world models today \citep{peebles2023scalablediffusionmodelstransformers,videoworldsimulators2024}.
+Diffusion Transformer based video generation models are the most prominent choice for video generation world models today \citep{peebles2023scalablediffusionmodelstransformers,videoworldsimulators2024}.
 Training follows a similar formula with diffusion image generation pipelines, requiring attention over the temporal dimension to retain temporal consistency.
-For video data, diffusion models are typically trained within the latent space of a variational autoencoder (VAE)~\citep{rombach2022highresolutionimagesynthesislatent, gupta2023photorealisticvideogenerationdiffusion}, where raw video frames are first compressed into compact latent representation.
+For video data, diffusion models are typically trained within the latent space of a variational autoencoder (VAE)~\citep{rombach2022highresolutionimagesynthesislatent, gupta2023photorealisticvideogenerationdiffusion}, where raw video frames are first compressed into a compact latent representation.

 The ability for these video diffusion models to generate impressively realistic videos has led to an increased interest for their use as world models, and there is a growing focus in ensuring the spatiotemporal consistency of these models as world simulators.
-Due to the size complexity of the input token space, to generate long videos, researchers have turned to autoregressive sampling and sliding window attention; though ubiquitously used, we speculate that the drawbacks of this method for inference, where there is no hidden state passed between generation rounds after the window shifts, is a major reason that DiT baselines fails on the simple task presented in this work.
+Due to the size complexity of the input token space, to generate long videos, researchers have turned to autoregressive sampling and sliding window attention; though ubiquitously used, we speculate that the drawbacks of this sliding window method for inference, where there is no hidden state passed between generation rounds after the window shifts, is a major reason that DiT baselines fail on the simple task presented in this work.